Bad Credit Business Loans

 There are some justifiable reasons as to why banks are not providing small business owners with access to capital.
 The following insight is no reason to avoid applying to traditional lenders, but it is meant to provide an explanation as to why there are lower approval rates with traditional lenders when compared to private lenders.
 At the top of the list is that borrowers in this country are still struggling with their credit.
 The picture is slightly better than a decade ago when the nation was coming out of the financial crisis, but according to CreditKarma the average score of Americans is still about 700, a score that is most likely below what you will need to get traditional financing.
 Also, in conjunction with the bad credit problem, banks are under much stricter lending guidelines as a result of the financial collapse of 2008.
 Banks have to demonstrate documented support for their approvals which is why they adhere to the 5 C’s of credit to determine creditworthiness for business financing.
 Besides the paperwork required when analyzing the 5 C’s, they require at least 2 years of business financials, both business and personal tax returns, a resume, business plan and use of the loan statement, and several other documents to ensure that you are a suitable borrower.
 The increased document requirements along with lower credit scores make the restricted lending understandable.
 The regulated environment and lower credit scores is just part of the reasoning for the tightness in traditional lending, if you want to learn more about why banks do not like to lend to small businesses here is a study on the topic.

 The lack of access to capital can affect different companies in various ways.
 Some companies are structured where there is a significant gap between when they complete a project to when they receive payment.
 Not having the additional funding cushion to deal with these gaps can easily result in a closed business.
 Other companies, because of a strained cash flow reduce their budget for inventory and staff which results in subpar products or services; a result that ultimately drains the life out of a business.
-According to the Small Business Committee, many small businesses continue to face obstacles to financing even though there are many signs that the economy has recovered.
+It is a well established fact that small businesses continue to face obstacles to financing even though there are many signs that the economy is booming.
 It is very likely that many small business owners just do not know that alternative business loan options are available to them.

 Tired of Being Denied?
 Apply Directly to One Source.